inlets/inlets.dev/blog/_posts/2023-02-22-tunnels-for-developer-advocates.md

 From the holiday cottage, I copied a file from my MacBook over to a machine on my home network.
 What surprised me was that inlets was faster on every run than Tailscale.
 That was even with Tailscale reporting a direct peer connection over UDP, without relay servers.
 Port-forwarding was marginally faster than inlets, but not enough to warrant the management and privacy issues it has.

 [![Faster than a VPN](https://pbs.twimg.com/media/FcSEDEIWQAIFpGl?format=jpg&name=medium)](https://twitter.com/alexellisuk/status/1568524049449648129?s=20)
-> Inlets, faster than the most trendy, VC-funded VPN.
+> In a real-life test, inlets was faster than the most trendy, VC-funded VPN.

 Let's not forget, that I also use inlets.
 When I was working on a product that had to integrate with webhooks from GitHub.com and GitLab.com at the same time, I closed the lid on my laptop, opened it again in a cafe down the road and everything continued to work exactly the same.